 If Art Deco has its roots in France, Art Moderne (also known as American Moderne or Modernist) is native to the United States, dating approximately from the early 1930s and lasting until the 1940s.
 And it shares many of the qualities associated with the country in that period: bigger, bolder, and brassier - literally.

 Think of Art Moderne as Art Deco on steroids.
 Art Deco placed an emphasis on shape and absence of superfluity, but Moderne was positively streamlined (a hot new scientific theory of the time: the shaping of objects along curving lines to cut wind resistance and make them move more efficiently).
-The furniture is much more pared or stripped down, making all the more prominent its geometric outline (especially beloved: a swelling curve, like a tear drop or torpedo).
+The furniture is much more pared or stripped down, making all the more prominent its geometric outline (especially beloved: a swelling curve, like a teardrop or torpedo).
 Moderne designers often conceived pieces as a series of escalating levels - breakfronts were big - similar to a staircase or the setback effect of those newfangled skyscrapers that were arising in every city.
 Some of Moderne's most iconic pieces, designed by Paul Frankl, were actually called "Skyscraper" furniture.

 Moderne subscribed to an ideal of the machine-made.
 It was the antithesis of the earlier Arts & Crafts movement.
 Much of it was designed to be mass-produced, but even if it wasn't, it looked as if it could be: Art Deco's balance and proportion extended to regularity and repetition.
 Much of the decorative interest in a Moderne piece comes from the precision of line and duplication of functional features - handles, knobs, bolts.
 Otherwise, surfaces are often plain, with even less detail than in Deco pieces.
-Instead, as befits the contemporary sense of a sped-up world, Moderne furniture often conveys a sense of motion - in a table's tiered levels, or the jutting thrust of a club chair's arms.
+Instead, as befits the contemporary sense of a sped-up world, Moderne furniture often conveys a sense of motion - in a table's tiered levels or the jutting thrust of a club chair's arms.

 Though light and uncluttered, Moderne pieces never seem skimpy, thanks to the sensuality of their rounded, curvaceous forms.
 As in Art Deco furniture, big use is made of color contrasts, especially black and white, and contrasting materials - not just to different woods, but chrome, metal and plastics.
 Slick, shiny surfaces continue to predominate, giving furniture the gloss of a new machine.

-Like the Austrian-born Frankl, many Moderne designers (K.E.M Weber, Josef Urban) were in fact European émigrés.
+Like the Austrian-born Frankl, many Moderne designers (K.E.M Weber, Josef Urban) were, in fact, European émigrés.
 Other major Moderne names include Paul Fuller, Donald Deskey, Norman Bel Geddes, and Russel Wright.

 Admittedly, Art Deco and Art Moderne overlap, both stylistically and chronologically (Frankl's first Skyscraper furniture, for example, dates from the late 1920s).
 Of the two, Art Deco is the more familiar term.
 In his Art Deco of the 20s and 30s, furniture historian Bevis Hillier applies it to both styles throughout the between-the-wars period, characterizing the earlier 1915-1930 version as feminine, and the later, 1931-1945, as masculine.
-But other historians, and many antiques dealers, reserve the term for furniture (usually European-designed) of the mid-teens and 1920s; the streamlined modes of the 1930s are, strictly speaking, Moderne - especially with American pieces.
+But other historians and many antique dealers, reserve the term for furniture (usually European-designed) of the mid-teens and 1920s; the streamlined modes of the 1930s are, strictly speaking, Moderne - especially with American pieces.

-In the end though, it's more a question of style than pinning down a date.
+In the end, though, it's more a question of style than pinning down a date.
 Think of Art Deco as chic, Moderne as sleek.
-Or Art Deco as organic, Moderne as mechanic, the former reveling in restrained craftsmanship, the latter a celebration of geometric shape, as precise as only a machine can make it.
+Or Art Deco as organic, Moderne as mechanic -- the former reveling in restrained craftsmanship, the latter a celebration of geometric shape as precise as only a machine can make it.